cabforum/code-signing/docs/CSBR.md

 The Timestamp Authority MUST log the following information:

-1. All data related to the creation of a timestamp, including all requests for a timestamp, the connecting IP, and results of the timestamp,
-2. Physical or remote access to a timestamp server, including the time of the access and the identity of the individual accessing the server,
+1. Physical or remote access to a timestamp server, including the time of the access and the identity of the individual accessing the server,
-3. History of the timestamp server configuration,
+2. History of the timestamp server configuration,
-4. Any attempt to delete or modify timestamp logs,
+3. Any attempt to delete or modify timestamp logs,
-5. Security events, including:
+4. Security events, including:
   a.
-Successful and unsuccessful PKI system access attempts;
+Successful and unsuccessful Timestamp Authority access attempts;
   b.
-PKI and security system actions performed;
+Timestamp Authority actions performed;
   c.
 Security profile changes;
   d.
-System crashes, hardware failures, and other anomalies;
+System crashes, hardware failures, and other anomalies; and
   e.
-Firewall and router activities; and
+Firewall and router activities.
-  f.
-Entries to and exits from the CA facility
-6. Revocation of a timestamp certificate,
+5. Revocation of a timestamp certificate,
-7. Major changes to the timestamp server's time,
+6. Major changes to the timestamp server's time; and
-8. System startup and shutdown, and
+7. System startup and shutdown
-9. Equipment failures or malfunctions.

 ### 5.4.2  Frequency of processing log

 ### 5.4.3  Retention period for audit log

-Data MUST be retained as specified in BR Section 5.4.3, except for item number 1 in [Section 5.4.1](#541-types-of-events-recorded) above, which MUST be retained for a minimum of 5 days.
+Data MUST be retained as specified in BR Section 5.4.3.

 ### 5.4.4  Protection of audit log